cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/frequently-asked-questions-faq/general-faqs.md

 **Solution:**

 It appears there may have been an issue with the installation.
+After downloading and installing, pay attention to the version numbers.
+The current CRAN version is 1.1, while the GitHub version is 1.1.3.
+Sometimes, if the installation of the GitHub version is unsuccessful, this issue may arise.
 Ensure you have installed all necessary dependencies before attempting to install from GitHub:

 ```r
 packages_to_install <- c(